registerguard/TweetTweet/README.md

 ### Notes

 * There are better ways to utilize logging besides just logger.dubug().
 Please take a look at [any](http://docs.python-guide.org/en/latest/writing/logging/) [of](http://victorlin.me/posts/2012/08/26/good-logging-practice-in-python) [these](https://docs.python.org/2/library/logging.html) to get a sense of how this can be improved from my method.
+* There are certainly better ways to encapsulate bits of this code.
+Future versions will include methods.
 * Tweepy does much more than just send tweets.
 Check them out for more cool things.
 * I'm sure some of the things I'm doing are super inefficient but it works.
 Please [shoot me a note](mailto:rob.denton@registerguard.com) with tips or do a pull request or whatevs.